How Minnesota drowns would-be horse teeth floaters in excessive licensing laws

 Private Program Certification

-Horse teeth floating now
+Horse teeth floating licensing now

 It has been years since this report came out.
 However not much has changed with this law.
 In fact, the only thing that the Veterinarian Board has done is to approve 4 more private certification programs that applicants can go through.
 However, these are not more welcoming.

 The Academy of Equine Dentistry, for example, has a 5-level course (two weeks for each level) program that costs well over $12,000.
 Students take an exam to advance to the next level of the program.
 Repetition of any level costs even extra money.
 The Equine Gnathological Training Institute in Idaho has a 6-session program that costs at least $12,000 for someone who has to go through the entire program.
-And the Equine Dental Providers of American do not offer training to applicants, only continuing education.
+The Equine Dental Providers of America do not offer training to applicants, only continuing education.